Toward the end of the Uncluttered Course, I challenge each participant to try an abbreviated version of Project 333.

 It should be noted that some of the configurations contain very minor changes (with earrings or without earrings, for example).
 But still, a different outfit combination every day for the next 69 years is pretty unbelievable—and accomplished with only 33 different articles of clothing.

 There is a reason Project 333 is such a popular experiment in owning less.
-Most people who try it discover there are numerous benefits to owning fewer articles of clothing.
+Most people who try it discover there are numerous benefits to owning fewer articles of clothing and creating a capsule wardrobe.
 And many people discover 33 is more than enough—including Pamela who recently wrote this about her experience, “I actually love the simplicity and feel I have more than enough to wear.”